eNews

 Protecting against mosquito-borne diseases

-Warm and wet weather can result in greater numbers of mosquitoes and increased risk of illnesses from mosquito bites.
-While the overall risk is low, some mosquitoes carry diseases that make people sick.
+Warm and wet weather can result in greater numbers of mosquitoes and an increased risk of illness from mosquito bites.
+While the overall risk is currently low, some mosquitoes may be carrying diseases that make people sick.

 The best protection against mosquito-borne illness is to avoid mosquito bites.